raymcdermott/ok2cry/README.md

 You: Wow!
 I want to use this to encrypt everything, everywhere, always.
 Me: You can't.
 It's ok2cry.

 This project is about how to use simple, disposable PKI without the tears.
+And without ~~bitcon~~ ~~bitcoin~~ bitcon.

-The fundamental idea is that crypto is everywhere and that means you can use it liberally and disposably
+The fundamental idea is that cryptography is everywhere and that means you can use it liberally and disposably
 - your programming language and OS have cryptographic tools
 - mobile devices have cryptographic tools
 - embedded devices, even very small and cheap kits, have cryptographic chips and tools